 In the company I work now, there are truck drivers too.
 I really like them, but sometimes I have to distance myself from their chatter.
 I like people who speak their truth and do not slander behind other’s back.

-Being friends with male
+Being friends with men

 I often work in the office down in the factory/recycling hall.
-There are only two women working there, and all other thirty people are men.
+There are only two women working there, and all the other thirty people are men.
 As I do not dress in a working suit like all the people down there, it is normal to receive some looks.
 But they know who I am.
 I take the time to make jokes with them.
 I greet everyone even if I do not know their name.
 Everyone is waving when they see me.
 They know I am the “office” lady, but as I am taking the time to get to know them, they feel less intimidated to talk to me.

 I speak a few words Italian and sometimes when I see my “best buddy” I make some jokes in Italian, and everyone thinks we are hooking up with each other soon 🙂 We always have a good laugh, and I still feel welcomed.
 They know they can make a bad joke too without getting a bad look from our boss.